Choosing the Best Round to Apply

 This kind of admission is best suited for those early birds, who have their complete application package ready, because the sooner you apply, the less competition you will face, the more are your chances of getting accepted.
 But keep in mind that, as you keep delaying submitting your application package, the probability of hearing the “good news” gets reduced.
 So, hurry up!

 The underlying difference lies in the time it takes to respond, for rolling being the earliest and shortest as compared to round admissions, where the response is received after the next round begins preceding the completion of one round.

 They typically have three to four rounds which denote the time span during which they accept applications -during fall, winter or spring.
 Some schools have around 6 rounds.

 Here is the full-length analysis of each of the rounds.
 Assess yourself accordingly.

 It is one of the most crucial rounds.
 The application submitted in this round is a reflection of all the perspiration you’ve put into GMAT, cultivating extracurricular activities and seeking out leadership opportunities at college or volunteering for the same.
 Early application depicts seriousness and planning.

 Hence, the selection committee is not too picky about whom they choose.
 If they happen to like your profile, they give you a chance to prove yourself by selecting you for the Interview round.
 It might also result in a chance for a scholarship.
-In case you fail to clear round one, you have a chance to apply for round two.

 The number of slots available is more in first round and the opportunity to be placed stands a higher chance in the wait list if you choose this round.